 I never assumed I could single-handedly make ends meet.

-When my second child was born, it just made sense for my career to take a backseat to my husband’s nine-to-five job.
+When my second child was born, it just made sense for my career to take a backseat to my husband’s 9-to-5 job.

 At the time, I was working overnights as a behavioral health technician in an inpatient psych unit.
 It was hard to get a much better job with only a bachelor’s degree in psychology.
 At one point I had hoped to get a graduate degree, but when I became a mom for the first time at 22, my husband and I realized the demanding schedule and expense of tuition weren’t possible for our family.